-The facility is being constructed by a private company, Coastal Resources of Maine, LLC (Coastal), on land that had been purchased by the MRC and leased to Coastal Resources.
+The facility is being constructed by a private company, Coastal Resources of Maine, LLC (Coastal Resources), on land that had been purchased by the MRC and leased to Coastal Resources.
 Coastal Resources closed in May 2020 and the MRC is actively negotiating with a potential buyer.
 Coastal Resources obtained financing for the facility through a combination of private equity and tax-exempt revenue bonds issued by the Finance Authority of Maine (FAME).
-Coastal has sole responsibility for payment of debt service on the bonds.
+Coastal Resources has sole responsibility for payment of debt service on the bonds.
 Neither the MRC nor any municipality is responsible for payment of debt service on the bonds.

 The MRC is confident that the new facility will achieve the MRC mission to provide affordable, long-term and environmental sound disposal of on behalf of its membership while minimizing the need for landfill disposal.